nuuuwan/lk_law/data/doc/bills/2024-02-20-sri-lanka-national-commission-fo-123bb2b7/README.summary.md

-# 📄  Sri Lanka National Commission for UNESCO - Bill

-Bill published on **2024-02-20**.

 - Establishment of the Sri Lanka National Commission for UNESCO.
 - Presented by the Minister of Education on February 20, 2024, and published in the Gazette on January 17, 2024.
 - The Commission will be a body corporate with perpetual succession and a common seal.